stelianok/pokedex/README.md

 Based on the [figma design](https://www.figma.com/design/93B3kixUybydmxNFU3ByQ2/Pok%C3%A9dex-(Community)-(Copy)?node-id=314-3&t=g4in5Iw1ypMcQbKZ-0) created by Ricardo Schiniegoski

+You can see the frontend working on production [here](https://pokedex-pied-chi.vercel.app/)

 This project was developed following the figma design mentioned above, but since this design It's for a mobile version, I decided to code the project with a "mobile first" approach, and then just adapt the interface for desktop later.

 I ended up running out of time to fully implement a completely responsive and adaptive interface, so the interface looks really nice on mobile, but It's a little janky on desktop.

+The project currently returns a list of every pokemon, so it may take a while before everything appears.
+Fortunately cache is implemented, so the application doesn't need to do unnecessary api requests everytime.

 ### features
   - users can see a list of every pokemon
-  - users can search for a specific pokemon
+  - users can search for a specific pokemon (user need to type a valid pokemon name on searchBar and hit the button)
   - users can see detailed information about a specific pokemon
   - users can see the sum of all the base stats